Welcome to Solomon!

 Example

-If there are other advances or charges to the MTD account that take precedence in the Order of Pay (before payroll items can be paid out), those factors will be assessed when determining how much money can be advanced to the employee.
-Reliant will reserve an estimated tax amount from all salary advances.
-Therefore, in most cases the maximum amount the employee is eligible to receive is an estimate of their upcoming paycheck's "net" (after tax) payroll amount.
+• If there are other advances or charges to the MTD account to take precedence in Order of Pay (before payroll expenses), those factors will be assessed when determining how much money can be advanced to the employee.

-A Payroll advance request must meet the guidelines below and the granting or denial of a Payroll Advance request is within the sole discretion of Reliant.
+A Payroll advance request must meet the guidelines below, and the granting or denial of a Payroll Advance request is within the sole discretion of Reliant.

 Payroll Advance Guidelines: